kevinhynes/fiGUItarout/README.md

 ##### Features to be incorporated in future:
-- Animated piano.
 - Update displayed key signature with key signature of song being played.

+##### Known issues:
+- Songs with tempo changes will not work correctly.